Roshan908/Event-Management-System/README.md

  # Steps to use it:

- 1. Clone the repo (git clone git@github.com:samiramrullah/Event-Management-System.git)
+ 1. Clone the repo (git clone git@github.com:samiramrullah/Event-Management-System.git) <br>
     I.  cd .\backend
         -> npm install
         -> npm start (It will start the backend server)